-The Outline view shows an performance for which problems were detected.
+The Outline view shows an performer icon next to any modules or instances for which problems were detected.
 If you select such a module, the Properties view shows a red X icon next to the properties that are incorrectly set.